Azure-Samples/azure-sdk-for-go-samples/maps/README.md

     dep ensure
     ```

-1. Create an Azure service principal with the [Azure CLI][] command `az ad sp
-   create-for-rbac --output json` and set the following environment variables
-   per that command's output.
-You can also copy `.env.tpl` to `.env` and fill
-   it in; the configuration system will utilize this.
+1. Create an Azure service principal with the [Azure CLI][] command `az ad sp create-for-rbac -n 'azure-sdk-for-go-samples'` and set the following environment variables per that command's output.
+You can also copy `.env.tpl` to `.env` and fill it in; the configuration system will utilize this.

     ```bash
     AZURE_CLIENT_ID=